Spartanburg DUI Accident Attorney

 - Witnesses.
 You can testify that the driver appeared drunk (stumbling around, slurred speech, etc.) Other witnesses at the scene can provide their perspective, and someone who saw the driver in a bar can testify that they were drunk when they got in their vehicle.

-Contact our office right away so we can begin to find helpful evidence.
+Contact our law office right away so we can begin to find helpful evidence.
 We also need to establish the full severity of your injuries.
 Go to the hospital following the crash and keep copies of all medical records.

 Defendants in a DUI Accident